 That’s not the audience I want to attract with a new book I am about to publish.
 I don’t need people who already know me and like me to find me quickly.
 They already find me quickly.

 I want people that have no idea who I am to find my book and be thrilled to have discovered “this guy who teaches exactly what I needed to know.”

-This article is part of three part article about, “How to Write a Book in Seven Days,” and it will be filled with keywords like: how to write a book, how to market a book, how to successfully write a book fast, how to publish a book.
+This article is part of a three-part article about, “How to Write a Book in Seven Days,” and it will be filled with keywords like how to write a book, how to market a book, how to successfully write a book fast, how to publish a book.
 I wrote a book with more content called “How to Write a Book in 9.5 Hours”.
-Is there any confusion of what you are going to read about in that book?
+Is there any confusion about what you are going to read about in that book?
 Nope.
 The only criticism I received was “That’s impossible.
 You are an idiot.”
 Funny.
 But, most of my best selling books I transcribed from speeches and wrapped it all up in less than 9.5 hours of my personal time.
-So, who is the idiot now user name: firstimeauthor1944?
+So, who is the idiot now, user name firstimeauthor1944?

 Then when people do a search for how to write a book, this book will pop up in the search engines in Amazon.com, or my own websites, from a search of those keywords.

-So that is the easiest way to title and subtitle your book is use a fill in the blank formula to start.
+So that is the easiest way to title and subtitle your book is to use a fill-in-the-blank formula to start.

 I highly recommend that if you’re writing a non-fiction book, do a subtitle with the word phrase

 How _______ ______ in ____ days or less.

 How to overcome sugar cravings in 3 days or less

 How to lose ten pounds in 30 days or less.